licina-luka/clojure-problems/README.md

 ## Unknown tool: tools

-Commonly presents as an error during an attempt to add Sean Cornfield's "new" like so
+Commonly presents as an error during an attempt to add Sean Corfield's "new" like so

 ```
-clojure -Ttools install io.github.seancorfield/deps-new '{:git/tag "v0.5.1"}' :as new
+clojure -Ttools install com.github.seancorfield/clj-new '{:git/tag "v1.2.381"}' :as new
 ```

 and the error